How to Smoke a Pork Loin with 7 Easy Steps

-For this reason, I have made the process of smoking pork loin easy for you, by dividing it into a few simple and short steps.
+For this reason, I have made the process of smoking easy for you, by dividing it into a few simple and short steps.

 Step 1: Prepare the Meat

-The first thing to do is to prepare your meat by trimming the fat and membrane off of your pork loin and let it sit out for a few minutes to get closer to the room temperature.
+The first thing to do is to prepare your meat by trimming the fat and membrane off and let it sit out for a few minutes to get closer to the room temperature.

 Step 2: Make and apply the rub

-While you wait for the meat to get to the room temperature, mix all of the upper mentioned rub ingredients in a bowl.
+While you wait for it to get to the room temperature, mix all of the upper mentioned rub ingredients in a bowl.

-Take your meat and apply the olive oil to the pork loin and then sprinkle the prepared rub all over.
+Take your meat and apply the olive oil to it and then sprinkle the prepared rub all over.

 Step 3: Start your fire

 If using charcoal, try to avoid using lighter fluid as it leaves a weird taste on the meat.
 Get your coals going, place your soaked wood and water tray where needed, and close your lid.

 The temperature while smoking meat is one of the most important factors and it must stay the same through all the process.